QMonkey/monkey-tmux/README.md

 prefix+|        Split current pane horizontally prefix+-        Split current pane vertically

-prefix+h/C-h    Select left pane prefix+j/C-j    Select below pane prefix+k/C-k    Select above pane prefix+l/C-l    Select right pane
+prefix+h/C-h    Go to the left pane prefix+j/C-j    Go to the below pane prefix+k/C-k    Go to the above pane prefix+l/C-l    Go to the right pane prefix+;        Go to the ‘last’ (previously used) pane

+prefix+x        Kill current pane prefix+z        Toggle pane zoom

+prefix+{        Move the current pane to the previous position (depends on pane numbers) prefix+}        Move the current pane to the next position (depends on pane numbers) prefix+q        Display pane numbers

 prefix+H        Resize current pane 5 cells to the left prefix+J        Resize current pane 5 cells in the up direction